 If you’re a member of a local gym, ask one of the trainers to show you some strength-training exercises or help you create a routine.
 You could use free weights, machines, or both.

-A heart-rate monitor will tell you how many calories your body burns while you exercise.
 Heart rate monitors can be stand-alone devices or you can find them built into some fitness trackers.
 They are generally more accurate than an exercise machine’s built-in monitor.